Hot Oil Treatment For Hair: Benefits & How To Do It Yourself 2023

 • Make pre-pooing easier.

-Hot oil hair treatment can be beneficial or harmful depending on its application.
+A hot oil hair treatment can be beneficial or harmful depending on its application.
 For example, cleaning the scalp before application removes contaminants and increases contact between the oil, the scalp, and the hair strands.
-Otherwise, it may contribute to bacteria accumulation in hair follicles if applied to a dirty scalp and hair.

 Promotes Hair Growth